symboli-artoria17/CRM_Spring_Hibernate/README.md

  	1. Create Database
 	2. Define database dataSource/Connection pool
 		In the spring bean configuration file, create a bean whose class is ComboPooledDataSource(From c3p0) for  connection pool and set the properties.
-	3. Setup Hibernate session Factory same as above.
+	3. Setup Hibernate session Factory (Spring ORM) same as above.
 Remember to ref the data source created in step 2.
 	4. Setup Hibernate transaction manager same as above, ref SessionFactory